jboonstra/biblesearch_api_docs/notes.md

 ### GET /notes/1.xml

-Returns the note identified by ID 1.
+Returns the note identified by ID=1.

 ## Show with verses